atamagrawal/airflow/atam-deployment-docs/test-deployment/airflow-test-deployment-kubernetes-design.md

 ---

-## 10. Networking & Ingress Routing
+## 11. Networking & Ingress Routing

-### 10.1 Path-Based Routing via NGINX Ingress
+### 11.1 Path-Based Routing

-Each session gets a unique path on a shared NGINX ingress:
+Every session is accessible at a unique path on a single shared domain:

 ```
 https://test.yourdomain.com/session/{session-id}/home